liu3zhenlab/CGRD/README.md

 CGRD is distributed under MIT licence.

 ### CONTRIBUTIONS
 The idea was developed by Sanzhen Liu when he was in Schnable lab at Iowa State University.
 Guifang Lin tested the scripts.
-Thanks suggestions from Ha Le.
+Thank suggestions from Ha Le.